lembn/CLUNKS/README.md

 *Structure:* ```stucture``` will show the structure of the current sub-server, in a tree-type view.
 This includes any rooms and groups that haven't been marked as hidden.

+*Notifications:* ```notifications``` will show the any notifications the user has from the server, such as missed calls.
+The user can clear their notifications, otherwise all uncleared notifications will be loaded when the command is run.
+(Add limit per user to prevent inifite database expansion?)

+*Stats:* ```stats``` will show logged statistics to the user.
+This can include information such as processed packets per second; how many datagrams are too large for the buffer size as a percentage, etc. The user can use these statistics to make informed decisions on which settings to set in ```settings```

+*Settings:* ```settings``` will allow the user to configure the program to run differently to optimise efficiency and improve the user experience for them personally.

 ----

 ## Technical Specifications